-Irrigation investments start with securing an adequate water supply that meets the state legal requirements for large scale water use and minimal potential for conflict with neighbors or adverse resource impacts.
+Irrigation investments start with securing an adequate water supply that meets the state legal requirements for large-scale water use and minimal potential for conflict with neighbors or adverse resource impacts.

 Availability of water in crucial weeks in late July and early August dictates the economic feasibility of irrigation investments.
 Most specialty crop contracts require the irrigation capacity to match crop water use for even an extended drought.
-The high returns given to irrigated land are tightly correlated to the ability to produce in the drought year when demand for the crops will be their highest.
+The high returns given to irrigated land are tightly correlated to the ability to produce in a drought year when demand for the crops will be at their highest.

 Michigan and Indiana have online water information to get a rough idea if water is available in large quantities.
 Well log databases are available in both states: Indiana’s Well Record Database and Michigan’s Scanned Water Well Record Retrieval System.
 The well logs provide information about the depth and capacity of wells drilled in your area.
-However, since they are mostly domestic wells requiring limited capacity to meet household needs, they may not be fully representative as they are not always drilled into the most productive part of an aquifer or as deep as large volume wells.
+However, since they are mostly domestic wells requiring limited capacity to meet household needs, they may not be fully representative as they are not always drilled into the most productive part of an aquifer or as deep as large-volume wells.